OSEHRA-Sandbox/XINDEX/README.rst

 * All new items, plus \|opt, print as a single faux routine.
 Consider making each internal entry number a faux routine.
 E.g. \|opt123.
 * If a build file or install file is entered, the new components should be analysed.
 Right now, the new components are only analysed when selecting by namespaces.
+* ISVs and SSVNs cause an XINDEX warning report when in lower case.
 * Create pexpect based Unit Tests.

 ----------